Statistical ensembles for phase coexistence states specified by noncommutative additive observables: Free Spins

-First, we confirm that the density matrix $\hat{\rho}_N^\eta$ describes the equilibrium state which has the thermodynamic forces given by Eq.~\eqref{eq:tdforce-formula}.
+First, we demonstrate that the density matrix $\hat{\rho}_N^\eta$ given by the SE describes the equilibrium state which has the intensive parameters given by Eq.~\eqref{eq:tdforce-formula}.

-Since this model does not undergo the first-order phase transition, the equilibrium state is uniquely specified by the tuple of thermodynamic forces $\bm{\Pi}$.
-Therefore, in order for the SE and the GCE to describe the same equilibrium state in the thermodynamic limit, we choose the parameters $\bm{\pi}$ and $\bm{\kappa}$ so that
+Since this model does not undergo the first-order phase transition, the equilibrium state is uniquely specified by the set of intensive parameters $\bm{\Pi}$.
+Therefore, in order for the {\CE} and the SE to describe the same equilibrium state in the thermodynamic limit, we choose the parameters $\bm{\pi}$ and $\bm{\kappa}$ so that